delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 * A head-shot / image of you.
 Unless the company specifies that they require this, do not do this.
 Unless you are Alex Turner or Emma Watson.
 They do not want to see you.
 * Age and date of birth - It's illegal for employers to ask about your age under the Equality Act of 2010.
 * Martial / Relationship status - Again under the Equality Act of 2010 they cannot ask this.
+* Every single thing you have ever done - Make it short and customise it per job.

 Note: The Equality act is a UK act.
 I'm not sure about the US, but you probably don't want to include them anyway.